leanprover-community/blog/posts/lte-examples.md

 { val := ⟨μ, c, by { ... }⟩,
   property := by { ... } }
 ```
+The line `val := ⟨μ, c, by { ... }⟩` indicates that the underlying function of this measure, when considered as a continuous functional, agrees with `μ `.

 The topology on this `c`-th term of the filtration is *defined* to be induced by the weak topology of the continuous dual.
 ```lean
 def embedding_into_the_weak_dual (S : Profinite.{0}) :